-C. Grades and Successful Completion of Comprehensive Exams
+D. Grades and Successful Completion of Comprehensive Exams

-Approximately 3 to 5 weeks after a student takes an exam, he or she will receive written notification of their score.
-This written notification will be sent to the address that the student lists on their application at the time when they sign up for the exam.
 Three faculty members grade each exam, through blind review, and an average of the three grades is assigned as the final grade.
 Four types of final grades can be assigned to comprehensive exams, as described below:

 Pass with Distinction (PD): Indicates outstanding knowledge of the subject matter.
 Pass (P): Indicates complete knowledge of the subject matter.

-Marginal Pass (MP): Indicates sufficient knowledge of the subject matter, but with some weaknesses in certain areas.

-Fail (F): Indicates insufficient knowledge of the subject matter.
+- Marginal Pass (MP): Indicates sufficient knowledge of the subject matter, but with some weaknesses in certain areas. - Fail (F): Indicates insufficient knowledge of the subject matter.